 sec.
 32, lots 12 and 14, W1/2NE1/4NW1/4, and W1/2SE1/4NW1/4.

 The areas described aggregate 541 acres, more or less, in Trinity County, California.

-The above-described lands being National Forest System lands, the Secretary shall make a withdrawal only with the consent of the head of department or agency administering these lands.
+The above-described lands being National Forest System lands, the Secretary shall make a withdrawal only Start Printed Page 51742with the consent of the head of department or agency administering these lands.